 Vitamin C is an antioxidant and necessary to produce collagen in the skin.
 Collagen is the most abundant protein in mammals, keeping skin and various tissues tough but flexible.

 A deficiency results in a condition known as scurvy, which isn’t really a problem today, as most people get enough vitamin C from foods.

 However, it is less known that vitamin C is also highly concentrated in immune cells and consumed quickly during an infection (1).

 Does it Have Any Effect on The Common Cold?

 In the past few decades, multiple randomized controlled studies have examined whether the vitamin has any actual effect on the common cold.

 A meta-analysis that examined 29 studies including 11,306 participants revealed that supplementing with 200mg or more of vitamin C did not reduce frequency of colds (2).

 However, there was a tendency for vitamin C to reduce the severity and duration of colds.

 Basically, if you take vitamin C, you’ll get just as many colds as you did before, but they may be slightly less severe and last for a slightly shorter time period.

-Of course, there are other potential benefits of Vitamin C supplementation and there’s a lot of epidemiological evidence suggesting that adequate Vitamin C from foods is linked to reduced risk of cardiovascular disease and cancer (3).
+Of course, there are other potential benefits of vitamin C supplementation, and there’s a lot of epidemiological evidence suggesting that adequate vitamin C from foods is linked to reduced risks of cardiovascular disease and cancer (3).